themejuice/tj/README.md

 ### 2. Multi-environment deployments with `tj` are a breeze
 Really.
 Want to deploy to staging?
 Set up a staging environment inside of the [`Juicefile`](https://github.com/ezekg/theme-juice-starter/blob/master/Juicefile?ts=2), make sure you can SSH in without a password (required by Capistrano) and run `tj deploy staging`.
 Boom, you're done.
 Make a mistake?
 Run `tj rollback staging`.
 Crisis averted!

 Want to pull the database from your production server to your development install?
-Run `tj production db:pull` and you're good to go; `tj` will automatically handle rewriting any URLs within the database.
+Run `tj remote production db:pull` and you're good to go; `tj` will automatically handle rewriting any URLs within the database.

 How about pushing your development database and your local uploads folder?
-Run `tj production db:push && tj production uploads:push` and you're done.
+Run `tj remote production db:push && tj remote production uploads:push` and you're done.
 [You can even send notifications to your teams Slack channel if you wanted.](https://github.com/ezekg/theme-juice-cli#can-i-integrate-my-deployments-with-slack)

 ## Requirements
 **`tj` requires [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) to be able to create virtual machines for local development.
 Please download and install both of these before getting started.**